 Construction and the Built Environment

-We've worked with employers, college and universities to create this qualification.
-So you'll gain the skills, knowledge and understanding that the industry expects from a graduate.
+We've worked with employers, colleges and universities to create this degree-level qualification.

-You'll gain a Graduate Apprenticeship at SCQF Level 10.
-When you complete it you'll achieve the following qualification(s):
+Successful candidates will gain a Graduate Apprenticeship at SCQF Level 10.

 BSc or BEng (Honours) degree in Construction and the Built Environment at SCQF Level 10